How Do Dogs See The World?

 My young daughter has already coined the phrase “sniff-walk” because she can clearly see what dogs like to do when we let them just be dogs.

-Importance of allowing your dog to sniff
+The importance of allowing your dog to sniff

 How dogs ‘see’ the world through scent